Step outside the pizza (and Netflix) box with these not-so-ordinary date ideas!

 Golden Age Cinema & Bar, Lower Ground Floor, Paramount House, 80 Commonwealth St, Surry Hills, 02 92111556

-Check out their website to see what’s on here http://ourgoldenage.com.au/now-showing/
+Check out their website to see what’s on here.

 Drop a line with your date and go fishing for something a little different.
 A couple of our favourite spots are Bradley’s Head, halfway down the harbour, and Pier 2 at Walsh Bay.
 This spot again reaches about halfway up the harbour and crosses the path of a lot of fish.
 This is one of those great daytime date ideas and with an abundance of good fishing spots in Sydney, your date will think you’re a catch for suggesting it!

 Step way outside the box and blow off a little steam with an axe throwing date.
-Maniax in St Peters offers two-hour axe throwing sessions which are perfect for a group date as you’ll have to book a group session ($50 per person).
+Maniax in St Peters offers two-hour axe throwing sessions which are perfect for a group date as there are group session options ($55 per person).
 We highly recommend giving this one a go, and hopefully your date will think you’re a bullseye by the end of it.

 Maniax, 01/75 Mary St, St Peters, 0420 849 280

 Get into the swing of things with your date and take a dance class.
-Swing Patrol classes ($16) happen all across Sydney, including Newtown, Paddington and North Sydney.
+Swing Patrol classes (starting at $18) happen all across Sydney, including Newtown, Paddington and North Sydney.
 Teaching a little mix of everything from Blues and Jazz to Lindy Hop, it’s a great way to test out your dates dancing feet and get a little bit of body contact happening.

-Check out their website for more details on class times and locations http://syd.swingpatrol.com/
+Check out their website for more details on class times and locations here.

-A cooking class gives you the chance to learn something new that you and your date can do together should there be future dates.
-It’s always a fun option to pick a dish or a cuisine you’re both unfamiliar with, or you could opt for the Moroccan Feast class at the Essential Ingredient in Rozelle to add a little spice to your date.
-Instead, a chocolate making class is pure indulgence and never a bad idea.
+A cooking class gives you the chance to learn something new that you and your date can do together should you decide there to be future dates.
+Add a little spice to your date and opt for a dish or a cuisine you’re both unfamiliar with.
+Or, for a safer option a chocolate making class is pure indulgence and never a bad idea.
 Check online for their full class timetable.

 Hire A Bike